What is Google Gemini?

 Business Plus: $26.40/user/month

-These are great for making your internal employees more productive.
-But they’re designed to assist your team, not automate their work.
-For customer-facing automation that actually resolves support tickets without an agent ever touching them, you need a different kind of tool. eesel AI plugs right into your helpdesk to provide an autonomous AI Agent, which is something a standard Workspace license just can’t do.
+These are great for making internal employees more productive.
+But they're designed to assist your team, not automate their work.
+For customer-facing automation that actually resolves support tickets without an agent ever touching them, you need a different kind of tool. eesel plugs right into your helpdesk to provide an autonomous AI Agent, which a standard Workspace license just can't do.

-For individuals: The Google One AI Pro plan
+For individuals: Google AI Pro and Ultra plans

-For solo users, freelancers, or anyone who just wants a powerful AI assistant, Google offers the Google One AI Pro plan.
+For solo users, freelancers, or anyone who just wants a powerful AI assistant, Google sells a ladder of consumer plans:

 -